lost-theory/python-live/06_basics.md

 **How It Works**

-The `{}` patterns within the strings above are used by the `format` method to substitute values into the string using with corresponding arguments to the `format` method.
+The `{}` patterns within the strings above are used as placeholders for the `format` method to substitute values into the string.

 Observe the first usage where we use `{0}`, it corresponds to the variable `name` which is the first argument to the format method.
-Similarly, the second specification is `{1}` corresponding to `age` which is the second argument to the format method.
-Note that Python starts counting from 0 which means that first position is at index 0, second position is at index 1, and so on.
+Similarly, the second specification is `{1}` corresponds to `age`, which is the second argument to the format method.
+Note that Python, like many other programming languages, starts counting from 0 which means that first position is at index 0, second position is at index 1, and so on.

 Notice that we could have achieved the same using string concatenation: